Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 08.51.07 UTC
+- WIB: Rabu, 8 Januari 2025 09.53.05 UTC
-- WITA: Rabu, 8 Januari 2025 09.51.07 UTC
+- WITA: Rabu, 8 Januari 2025 10.53.05 UTC
-- WIT: Rabu, 8 Januari 2025 10.51.07 UTC
+- WIT: Rabu, 8 Januari 2025 11.53.05 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational